lightyears1998/lightyears1998/README.md

 **Hi there**, this is @lightyears1998!

 - I am currently a postgraduate student studying in Guangzhou University.
-- My major for the rcord is Cyber Space Security.
+- My major for the record is Cyber Space Security.
 (Though my actual research direaction is somehow not that related to Cyber Space Security...)
 - Anyhow, you are welcome to my GitHub profile.

 ### My Favorite Tools